 Feel free to mix and match these recipes for an easy soup buffet party.Continue to 2 of 10 below.

 Broccoli Cheddar Soup

 No one can resist the combination of broccoli and cheese, and this creamy, easy-to-make soup is the perfect version of this family favorite.
-Combining simple ingredients such as onion, flour, half-and-half, vegetable broth, and carrots with broccoli and cheddar, and then letting it simmer on the stove, leaves you with a cozy soup full of flavor that everyone will love.Continue to 3 of 10 below.
+Combine simple ingredients such as onion, flour, half-and-half, vegetable broth, and carrots with broccoli and cheddar, then let it simmer on the stove.
+Soon you will have a cozy soup full of flavor that most everyone will love.Continue to 3 of 10 below.

 03 of 10